AllanBishop/UnityPhysicsDebugDraw2D/README.md

 # Unity Physics Debug Draw 2D

-Instantly renders Unity's 2D physics colliders and joints as a wireframe for rapid prototyping.
+Instantly renders Unity's 2D physics colliders and joints as wireframes for rapid prototyping.
 The wireframe is viewable in both the editor and game view.

 ## Screenshot